New York City plans beach in Manhattan near Brooklyn Bridge

-NEW YORK (Reuters) - Manhattan, an island with miles of waterfront, will finally get its own beach.
+NEW YORK, Aug 1 (Reuters) - Manhattan, an island with miles of waterfront, will finally get its own beach.

 Just minutes from Wall Street, the Empire State Building and other landmarks that define New York City, a playground of sand and surf will be created out of a strip of fenced-off wasteland in the southern tip of the island.